risb0r/Arris-CM8200-to-InfluxDB/README.md

 Thanks to Luckst0r for the current python base code and doing some testing.
 There are a few of us lurking on the [AussieBroadband Unofficial Discord](https://forums.whirlpool.net.au/archive/2713195) that are using this.

-CMTS info is a static item is available on [Whirlpool](https://whirlpool.net.au/wiki/cmts-upgrades) thanks to [Roger Ramband](https://forums.whirlpool.net.au/user/117375) for making this data readily available.
+CMTS info is a static item and is available on [Whirlpool](https://whirlpool.net.au/wiki/cmts-upgrades) thanks to [Roger Ramband](https://forums.whirlpool.net.au/user/117375) for making this data readily available.

 ## Current known issues